 - 1/2 cup brown sugar

-Melt the stick of butter in a container.
-Whiskey in the bourbon and brown sugar.
+Melt the stick of butter in a saucepan.
+Whiskey in the bourbon, honey, and brown sugar until combined.
+Keep warm to glaze the turkey.